 Coupar Consulting is a larger umbrella that consists of Coupar Communications and Studio Coupar.
 Coupar Communications offers branding, PR, marketing, content management, web design, and social media.
 Krista mentioned that most designers have a website, but many are outdated, i.e. not updated in the last two years.
 This side of the business consists of nine employees.

 Studio Coupar takes care of technical design and fulfillment.
 Designers have the vision and sell the dream.
 Studio Coupar executes the fulfillment, installation, styling, and photography of the project.
 Studio Coupar employs nine individuals.
-Krista mentioned that while some clients utilize both sides of the business, there are also plenty that just need assistance on one side.
+Krista mentioned that while some clients utilize both sides of the business, there are also plenty that just needs assistance on one side.

 Krista opened her business in 2014.
 She still finds that designers don’t value their time enough and underestimate the time to complete a project.
 Krista still learns on a daily basis and loves working with her team and clients.
 She still doesn’t like paperwork.